byzer-org/byzer-doc/byzer-lang/en-us/introduction/get_started.md

 # Quick Start

-This chapter will introduce how to use the Docker mirror environment to quickly experience Byzer's IDE application platform-Byzer Notebook.
+This chapter will introduce using the Docker mirror environment to quickly experience Byzer's IDE application platform-Byzer Notebook.

 ### Prerequisites